 Sarah Brown of Virgin Hotels, who has partnered successfully with a number of business services partners, understands that the “how” is not necessarily straightforward.
 “Many employers don't know where to start, and it feels overwhelming,” Sarah notes.
 “Leaders are faced with many tough questions: What should I do?
 Where do I start?
 How do I make these connections?”

-This chapter addresses those questions.
+That is what this chapter will address.
 While there is more than one way to get started, we recommend the following steps --

 All along the way, you’ll need to secure support from leadership within your own organization.
 This means not only top leadership, but also line managers who work directly with any impacted roles.

-This chapter will outline every one of these steps, and give you some tips from your peers who have navigated this process before you.
+This chapter will outline every one of these steps, and provide tips from your peers who have already navigated this process.

 Name and Clarify Your Needs